 Close focus is a real weak point at 4m or more.
 Thatís much more than almost any decent birding binoí.
 You wouldnít buy these for insects, flowers or watching birds at close range.
 However, close focus to infinity is much less than a turn.

 To adjust dioptre, you just twist the right eyepiece, but it is (and has to be) quite stiff to avoid moving it by accident.

 As I have said, the Canon 12x36s use porro prisms, albeit with a slightly different geometry Canon refer to as ĎPorro IIí (aka Abbe-Porro).
 These are basically the type in your Grandadís old binosí, but they have serious advantages over the roof prisms found in most modern birding binoculars.
 For one thing, porro prisms donít need mirror coatings, so they transmit more (and scatter less) light.
 For another, porro prisms donít need special phase coatings to deliver high resolution.
 Thirdly, porros typically deliver tighter star images with fewer Ďspikesí than roofs.

-Despite poorer coatings (see below), the Canons are actually brighter than Meoptaís 12x50 HDs during the day, due to those high-transmittance porro prisms.
+Despite poorer coatings (see below), the Canons are actually brighter than a pair of premium 12x birding binos I reviewed recently - Meoptaís 12x50 HDs - during the day, due to those high-transmittance porro prisms.

 Optics - Objectives

 The objectives look to be conventional air-spaced doublets, with no special dispersion elements, combined with a focusing lens.